Beyond prestige and ranking are the practical issues.

 Internship opportunities We all know that experience plays a key role in finding a job these days.
 Internships provide experience and help students decide if they’ve chosen the right career field.
 Your teen might want to look for colleges that require internships or emphasize that they assist students in securing one.
 Also explore the quality of a college’s alumni network.

 Housing It’s not just about the aesthetics and the age of the dorms, but about whether they’re co-ed (most are these days), and if that’s by room or floor.
-How comfortable is your student with communal bathrooms and does he want one roommate or several?
+How comfortable is your student with communal bathrooms and do they want one roommate or several?
 Most colleges offer living-learning communities, residences where students share similar majors or a focus, and activities are designed around their interests.
 Some students prefer living with like-minded teens, but others want to create their own social experience.
 Also note if a college guarantees housing after freshman year.

-The college town Colleges don’t all have to be in the heart of a major city or close to one, but there should be a community nearby where your student can find a store to buy her favorite snacks, pick up a tube of toothpaste, purchase an iTunes card or go bowling.
+The college town Colleges don’t all have to be in the heart of a major city or close to one, but there should be a community nearby where your student can find a store to buy their favorite snacks, pick up a tube of toothpaste, purchase an iTunes card or go bowling.
 My nephew attends a college where he and his friends ride their bikes into town to shop, eat or just get a change of scenery.
 It also helps when there’s cheap or free transportation to bring students on and off campus.

 Aesthetics Some kids look for a school where all the buildings are shiny and new while others like the old stone covered in ivy.
 Some want the pastoral campus that includes a quad with lush green grass and trees lining intertwining walkways, and others prefer a college that’s clearly part of a city.
 Understand how these differences can shape your student’s experience.